 Post Guides are the most open-ended guide and allow you the most freedom regarding what content you can include.
 Any public post can be included in a Guide, so it can be anything from How to Style a Bookshelf | Decorating for the Holidays | How to Hang Pictures | Working with an Architect | How to Work with a Builder and Designer to Build Your Dream Home

 You can create a guide of posts from others that align with your branding and that hold essential information worth sharing with your account.
-But the most important thing to make is a guide with all of your posts (and that’s the most critical part, especially when you want to market your brand or business).
+But the most important thing to make is a guide with your posts (and that’s the most critical part, especially when you want to market your brand or business).

 Go through your feed and start saving the posts you intended to create as a guide.
 These can be your personal posts or others you have saved: save a photo > save to a collection.
 When saving your photos, organize them in the collections folders, making it easier for you to navigate when creating your guide later.